Monotone additive statistics: Monotone Additive Statistics

 We say that a map $\Phi \colon L^\infty \to \R$ is a {\em statistic} if it satisfies (i) $\Phi(X)=\Phi(Y)$ whenever $X,Y \in L^\infty$ have the same distribution, and (ii) $\Phi(c) = c$ for every $c \in \R$; that is, $\Phi$ assigns $c$ to the constant random variable $c$.
 We are interested in statistics that satisfy monotonicity with respect to first-order stochastic dominance and additivity for sums of independent random variables.
 Formally, $\Phi$ is \begin{itemize} \item {\em additive} if $\Phi(X+Y) = \Phi(X) + \Phi(Y)$ whenever $X$ and $Y$ are independent, and \item {\em monotone} if $X \geq_1 Y$ implies $\Phi(X) \geq \Phi(Y)$, where $\geq_1$ denotes first-order stochastic dominance. \end{itemize} Since, by assumption, the value $\Phi(X)$ depends only the distribution of the random variable $X$, monotonicity is equivalent to the requirement that $\Phi(X) \geq \Phi(Y)$ whenever $X \geq Y$ almost surely.
 This equivalence is based on the well-known fact that $X \geq_1 Y$ if and only if there are random variables $\tilde X,\tilde Y$ such that $X$ and $\tilde X$ are identically distributed, $Y$ and $\tilde Y$ are identically distributed, and $\tilde{X} \geq \tilde{Y}$ almost surely.\footnote{An alternative, equivalent definition for a statistic is to let the domain of $\Phi$ be the set of probability distributions on $\mathbb{R}$ with bounded support.
 In this domain, additivity would be defined with respect to convolution.
 We choose to have the domain consist of random variables, as this approach offers some notational advantages.}

 We denote by $\overline{\R} = \R\cup \{-\infty,\infty\}$ the extended real numbers.
 Given $X \in L^\infty$ and $a \in \overline{\R} \setminus\{0,\pm\infty\}$, we consider the statistic

 The value $K_a(X)$ is the certainty equivalent of $X$ for a CARA utility function with coefficient of risk aversion $-a$.
 In probability and statistics, $K_a(X)$ is known as the \textit{(normalized) cumulant generating function} of $X$, evaluated at $a$.
-If $X$ and $Y$ are independent, then $\E{\ee^{a(X+Y)}} = \E{\ee^{aX}} \E{\ee^{aY}}$, and hence $K_a$ is additive.
-It is also monotone.